google/model-viewer/POLYFILLS.md

 # Polyfills

-`<xr-model>` relies on standardized features of the Web Platform to do a lot of what it does.
+`<model-viewer>` relies on standardized features of the Web Platform to do a lot of what it does.
 Some of these features are very new and don't exist in all browsers yet.
 In order to maximize browser compatibility, you should install [polyfills](https://en.wikipedia.org/wiki/Polyfill_(programming)) to fill in the